olala7846/map_routes/osm_parser/README.md

   * geojson: Eazy converting graph into RFC7946 GeoJSON format (Easy visualization using online tools or github)
   * geopy: calculating distance between coordinates (lon, lat), and convert between unites (km, miles).
 * It would be better to use existing tools like OSMnx to avoid hand crafting duplicate works.

+### CPP
+Xerces parser is **extremely** slow.
+It does not parse the XML line by line but try to parse the whole XML before returning any node, which is not idea in OSM XML case.
+Also OSM xml file has many unnecessary info (user related tags, building, recreation area ...) so we also need to do a full Dijkstra to find the connected component (assuming it will be the road network) and delete anything else.